grid-line

 Ransomware Statistics

-Ransomware has become one of the most pervasive and fastest-growing threats to individuals and organizations worldwide.
+Ransomware has become one of the most pervasive and fast-growing threats to individuals and organizations worldwide.

-With attacks occurring every 39 seconds, cybersecurity professionals estimate that more than 300 million ransomware attack attempts happened throughout 2023.
+By the highest estimates, attacks occurred every 39 seconds throughout 2023.
+Cybersecurity professionals estimate that more than 300 million ransomware attacks were attempted throughout the year.

 Here's a look at the number of ransomware attacks per year since 2017: